 Last week we shared seven essentials for a beautiful, functional, and inspiring desk.
 Keep your paperwork and piles of to-dos on that desk and far away from the bedroom.
 Similarly, save the photos of your family, friends, and pets for other rooms in the house and have photos of yourself and your significant other only.
 If possible, the TV should stay out of the bedroom, too.
 Once you’ve removed anything that distracts you from feeling peace and privacy, consider the following items to bring in.

-1. Shag rug: In front of your bureau or at the foot of your bed, a small area rug creates a focal point in the room, giving the room a livable feel the way a table does in the kitchen.
+1. Shag rug: In front of your bureau or at the foot of your bed, from all available types of rugs, a small area rug creates a focal point in the room, giving the room a livable feel the way a table does in the kitchen.
 Even if you already have carpet in your bedroom, shag rugs are fun and add visual character and luxurious comfort.

 2. Tray: Typically you think of trays being used in the kitchen for serving food to guests, but a tray to display perfumes and lotions is a beautiful and tidy way to keep similar items together on the bureau.
 Silver, wooden, plastic – the style is up to you!

 3. Flameless candles: A cluster of pillar candles of various sizes is very romantic.
 Who doesn’t love the flicker of candles by their bed?
 Flameless candles allow you to relax knowing the “flame” can be put out with the flip of a switch.

 4. Waterfall unit: If you use your bedroom for daydreaming or meditation, consider investing in a small plug-in unit that trickles water for the soothing sound.
 Plus, they’re oh so pretty.
 You can find these at home goods stores and garden centers.